 Furthermore there special issues, e.g. IEEE CAS Magazine, Vol. 13, No. 2, 2013.”

-reviewers are typical for scientific peer review as I witness for almost 20
+reviewers are typical for scientific peer review as I witness it for almost 20

 years.
-The next most typical would be a guy somewhere in the middle of the
+The next most typical would be a guy in the middle of the

 hierarchies finding his own paper being quoted among nonsense and replying: OK

-A third reviewer was me, a rare type, as I try helping the authors to improve, on a scientific basis, taking the whole draft seriously, not only what may get into the way of my interests, but respecting what the authors want to accomplish (such needs a sympathetic, charitable reading):
+The third reviewer was me, a rare type.
+I try helping the authors to improve on a scientific basis, taking the whole draft seriously, not only what may get into the way of my own interests, but respecting what the authors want to accomplish, which needs a sympathetic, charitable reading:

 1) The paper claims to give a historical overview, but fails to mention the researchers who found the structurally equivalent memristive devices before 2008 [H. M. Upadhyaya and Suresh Chandra, Semicond.
 Sci.
 Technol.
 10, 332, (1995).
 Suresh Chandra, IETE Technical Review 27, 179 (2010)].

 2) The authors claim (Page 2, Line 14) that all previous researchers, who found memristive devices before 2008, did not make the connection to the memristor (as if they failed to notice a connection).
-However, they were well aware of the memristor concept, and thus knew that these devices are only memristive; that is why they did not call them “memristor”.
+However, they were well aware of the memristor concept and thus knew that such devices are not memristors.